Evaluation of the Gambling Act Review: Diary Studies

 Why is this research being carried out?

 NatCen has been commissioned by the Department for Culture, Media, and Sport (DCMS) and the Gambling Commission (GC) to conduct an evaluation of the Gambling Act Review 2005 (referred to as The Gambling Act Review or GAR).
 The GAR proposed changes to gambling-related policies, including some which specifically impact people aged 18 to 24.
-The evaluation of the GAR is aiming to understand how these policy changes are being implemented, whether they are being delivered effectively, if they are achieving their intended outcomes, and the impact they have.
+The evaluation of the GAR aims to understand how these policy changes are being implemented, whether they are being delivered effectively, if they are achieving their intended outcomes, and the impact they have.

 As part of the evaluation, NatCen are conducting diary studies with young people aged 18 to 24 who have experience of gambling.
 We want to understand how young people experience the policy changes which impact them.